-How Okja Made Us Care So Damn Much About A CG Superpig
+How Okja Made Us Care So Damn Much About a CG Superpig

 When you were sitting there watching other people watch it, was there a moment where you sighed with relief, knowing it had all worked out?

 That moment came earlier when I saw the initial reviews come out of the Cannes screening.
-Because I was on vacation in the Caribbean and I was following Twitter feeds about the Cannes screening and as you know and has been publicised like crazy that whole technical snafu at the beginning of the first screening, and there were tweets about the fact that the Okja screening was halted in Cannes.
-That was sort of a "Oh my god, what's happening?!" moment.
-But then, when I realised it was for technical reasons, and after the screening the reactions were very positive and the first reviews came out, commenting on a lot of the things I had hoped to achieve — selling that relationship between Mija and Okja — that was a huge relief.
+Because I was on holiday in the Caribbean and I was following Twitter feeds about the Cannes screening and as you know and has been publicised like crazy that whole technical snafu at the beginning of the first screening, and there were tweets about the fact that the Okja screening was halted in Cannes.
+That was sort of a “Oh my god, what’s happening” moment.
+But then, when I realised it was for technical reasons, and after the screening the reactions were very positive and the first reviews came out, commenting on a lot of the things I had hoped to achieve—selling that relationship between Mija and Okja—that was for me a huge relief.
 And I was very happy to read that we pulled it off.

 Okja is available on Netflix right now.
 This interview has been lightly edited for length and clarity.